terminusdb/terminusdb-client-python/README.md

 ## Release Notes and Previous Versions

 TerminusDB Client v10.0 works with TerminusDB v10.0 and TerminusX.
-Please check [RELEASE_NOTES.md](RELEASE_NOTES.md) to find out what has changed.
+Please check the [Release Notes](RELEASE_NOTES.md) to find out what has changed.

 ## Installation
 -  TerminusDB Client can be downloaded form PyPI using pip: